sxales/blackjackcpp/README.md

 Inspired by the 80s arcade game poker ladies.

 I originally made this for Android because I wanted a blackjack app that didn't have a bunch of ads in it.
 I made this C++ port just because I was bored, so don't expect too much.
-It is rough around the edges and it was originally designed for touchscreen, but it is functional video poker.
+It is rough around the edges and it was originally designed for touchscreen, but it is functional blackjack.

 ![bj1](https://github.com/user-attachments/assets/f6f5a12a-58f5-4203-a684-82e18e6946fe)